-The ‘Ask Steve’ column enables users to pose questions about their boats, marine systems and gear, and customer service issues (it’s not the place to ask, “which boat should I buy?” you can learn more about that HERE) .
+The ‘Ask Steve’ column enables readers to pose questions about their boats, marine systems and gear, and customer service issues (it’s not the place to ask, “which boat should I buy?” you can learn more about that HERE).

-Provide enough background and detail to enable formulation of a useful response, however, questions should be direct, and concise, the shorter the better, ideally no more than two paragraphs.
+You should provide enough background and detail to enable formulation of a useful response, however, questions should also be direct, and concise, the shorter the better, ideally no more than two paragraphs.
 Three or four photos are fine, no more than that please.

 Regrettably, not every question can be answered, however, we’ll choose those that are most useful and relevant to ‘Marine Systems Excellence e Magazine’ readers.
 If your question is chosen, you will receive a direct response via e mail.
 Unfortunately, it’s not possible for Steve to dialog via this venue; he’ll answer the question, if you need more than what’s provided in that response, then check out the Refit Assist Consulting page HERE